btcpayserver/btcpayserver-doc/docs/WasabiWallet.md

 ### Configuring the Gap Limit in Wasabi

-At the SearchBar on top, click on `Wallet Folder`.
+At the search bar on top, click on `Wallet Folder`.
 Shortly the `json` file will be shown in a sub-folder.
 Open that file with a text editor like notepad.
 Find the line `"MinGapLimit": 21,` and change it to `"MinGapLimit": 100,` and save the file.

 There's no good answer to how much you should set the gap limit to.
 Most merchants set 100-200.
 If you're a big merchant with high transaction volume, you can try with even a higher gap limit.